 These three shots show the start, middle and end of a print.

-Now, I’ve never had ‘pizza wheel’ marks on a print, but it’s something I do get asked about.
+Now, I’ve never had ‘pizza wheel’ marks on a print during my testing, but it’s something I do get asked about.

 Using the paper cassette